ssi379/inConcert/docs/README.md

     - [ ] Recommended
 - [ ] Nested Comments (Can reply to comments)
 - [ ] Option to assign categories to videos
+- [ ] Assign video production credits to other users
 - [ ] Responsive layout